Do I need a Cohabitation Agreement?

 There is no right or wrong time to draw up a cohabitation agreement.

-Often, couples decide to sign one after they have bought a house together or share a business.
+Often, couples decide to sign one after they have bought a house together or shared a business.
 There is nothing wrong with this, and it is best to have one rather than not.

-It is best to enter into such an agreement early on, to ensure that your interest in any shared or individually owned assets are protected at the outset.
+It is best to enter into such an agreement early on to ensure that your interest in any shared or individually owned assets is protected at the outset.

 What about child arrangements if cohabitants separate?

-Claims can still be made for the financial support of children (this is separate to statutory child maintenance) but not for spousal maintenance (i.e. financial support for a former husband or former wife.)
+Claims can still be made for the financial support of children (this is separate from statutory child maintenance) but not for spousal maintenance (i.e. financial support for a former husband or former wife.)

-Instead, any claims will be determined by reference to a combination of complex trust and property law.
+Instead, any claims will be determined by referencing a combination of complex trust and property law.